onfido/castor/packages/react/README.md

 ## Use for prototyping

-If you need to prototype with Castor, the quickest way is to use the generated single file global `Castor` exposed as UMD module:
+If you need to prototype with Castor, the quickest way is to use the generated single file global `Castor` exposed as [IIFE module](https://esbuild.github.io/api/#format-iife):

 ```html
 <script src="https://cdn.jsdelivr.net/npm/@onfido/castor-react/prototype.min.js"></script>